Top 5 Actors of 2019 — header

 5.)
 Leonardo DiCaprio

-After winning his Oscar finally in 2015 for The Revenant and going through hell to film the movie DiCaprio took a well-deserved break and has slowed down his film output.
-Once Upon a Time In… Hollywood was his first movie four years and he didn’t disappoint with his return to director Quentin Tarantino’s side after Django Unchained.
+After finally winning his Oscar in 2016 for The Revenant and going through hell to film it, DiCaprio took a well-deserved break and slowed his output.
+Once Upon a Time in… Hollywood was his first movie in four years, and he didn’t disappoint in his return to director Quentin Tarantino after Django Unchained.

-As a fading TV star trying to make it in the movie industry as an event that will ripple Hollywood forever is on the horizon, our time with Rick Dalton is one of laughs, terror and shocking surprise.
-DiCaprio brings something special to Dalton including character nuance like his stutter when not acting in the movie and seeing him mess-up lines onset alongside Timothy Olyphant as James Stacy was one of my favourite performances of the year.
+As a fading TV star trying to break into film while an event that will ripple through Hollywood looms, our time with Rick Dalton is full of laughs, terror and shocking surprises.
+DiCaprio brings something special to Dalton—nuances like his stutter when not acting—and watching him mess up lines on set alongside Timothy Olyphant as James Stacy was one of my favourite performances of the year.

 Dylan Blight